mvanbrab/water-level/README.md

 This project actually has a predecessor.
 Enjoy reading about it in this [bit of history](doc/history.md).

-***Please note: if you plan to copy this project, please beware that there can be an issue with condensation on the sensor, if the location where you put the sensor is not well ventilated.
-I'm currently working on this.
-You can find all about it in the [current issues](#current-issues)***.

 # The transmitter
 The first piece of hardware is a transmitter.
 It measures the water level with a waterproof ultrasonic sensor and sends the measurement result as a JSON object via RS232 to a possibly connected receiver.